- See all programs >

 WES evaluations will be reviewed by the School of Continuing Education administrators and the determination of degree equivalency to U.S. degrees is at the discretion of the School of Continuing Education.

-Two letters of recommendation, written by supervisors or peers who are well positioned to comment on the applicant’s professional background, job performance and capacity to complete a rigorous academic program and assume a high level of administrative responsibility within the construction industry.
+Written by supervisors or peers who are well-positioned to comment on the applicant’s professional background, job performance and capacity to complete a rigorous academic program and assume a high level of administrative responsibility within the construction industry.

 Submitting the Application